-PSY-629B3 Practicum Case Seminar: Cognitive/Behavioral, 2 semester credits broad clinical theoretical orientation, including theoretical understanding, applied skill development, and related research and; b) to provide ongoing case consultation and supervision linked to the training the students are concurrently receiving at their practicum sites.
+PSY-629B3 Practicum Case Seminar: Cognitive/Behavioral, 2 semester credits

+Each 2 unit PSY-629 term (term 1 is 629B1 and so on) is designed to complement the student's clinical practicum experience.
+The primary goals of PSY-629 are: a) to provide depth exposure to one broad clinical theoretical orientation, including theoretical understanding, applied skill development, and related research and; b) to provide ongoing case consultation and supervision linked to the training the students are concurrently receiving at their practicum sites.
 PSY-629B focuses on developing a strong knowledge base in cognitive and behavioral theories and related therapies and relevant research.
 Emphasis will be placed on the application of these theories and therapies to clinical disorders.